-IFIAR 2019 Member Profile - FRC
+IFIAR 2020 Member Profile - FRC

 1. Jurisdiction 1.1 Insert the name of the jurisdiction in English:

 United Kingdom

-2. Member 1 2.1 Insert the name of the Member, both in the local language and in English:
+2. Member 2.1 Insert the name of the Member, both in the local language and in English:

-Financial Reporting Council
+Financial Reporting Council (FRC)

 2.2 Include relevant contact information, including postal address, telephone numbers, a link to the website and other relevant information:

-500

-FRC
+8th Floor

-8th Floor 125 London Wall
+125 London Wall

 London EC2Y 5AS

 Main Tel: 020 7492 2300

-www.frc.org.uk
+Website: www.frc.org.uk

 2.3 Include the basis for establishment of the Member, as well as the legislation or regulations which provide the Member the authority/mandate with respect to audit regulation.
 Please describe with an appropriate level of detail the mission and responsibilities of the Member with respect to audit regulation:

 The Financial Reporting Council (FRC) is a private company limited by guarantee and was first established in 1990.
 It has a number of regulatory functions, including audit regulation, and has public body status.
 Its overall mission is the promotion of transparency and integrity in business, and its varied regulatory responsibilities derive from various sources including statutory delegations and voluntary arrangements.

 In relation to audit regulation all its responsibilities and authority can be found in statute i.e.

-Recognition and Supervision of Recognised Supervisory Bodies (RSBs) and Recognised Qualifying Bodies (RQBs)

-1 In the case where there are two or more regulators from the same jurisdiction that have been approved according to Section 2.3 of the IFIAR Charter, they together are considered as one Member.
+&lt;sup>1 In the case where there are two or more regulators from the same jurisdiction that have been approved according to Section 2.3 of the IFIAR Charter, they together are considered as one Member.
 In that case, regulators are requested to include information for both organizations in the Member Profile.